An outbreak of cases of the Delta variant of Covid is causing concern in China.

 - Gamma (P.1), first identified in Brazil but which has spread to more than 10 other countries, including the UK

-There is no evidence that any of them cause much more serious illness for the vast majority of people.
+There is no evidence that Delta – or any of the other variants – cause more serious illness for the vast majority of people.

 As with the original version, the risk remains highest for people who are elderly or have significant underlying health conditions.

-But a virus being more infectious and equally dangerous will in itself lead to more deaths in an unvaccinated population.
+But even so, if a variant is more infectious it will lead to more deaths in an unvaccinated population.

 Vaccines offer high protection against severe illness with Covid-19, including infections caused by variants of concern.
 The shots also reduce the risk of infection.
 But they are not perfect and do not completely eliminate all risk.